 Michael Malone is disgusting and fat and grotesque.
 He greedily grabs an armful of girl scout cookies and eats pizza so old it has mice running around on it.

 The girl scout he buys the cookies from calls him a “fat, ignorant, traitorous sack of shit” to his face.
 He’s too stupid to understand her though, so he brushes it off.

 Politics aside, have any of these wacky, irreverent, gag-laden films apart from Airplane! and the first Naked Gun movie ever really worked?
 Does anyone remember Dracula Dead and Loving It?
 Or Epic Movie?
 Or even fucking The Naked Gun 2?
 Richard Griffiths is in that one.
-There’s another discussion there but I can’t help but feel that a large part of those films is the deadpan lead, a Robert Hays or a Leslie Nielsen.
-Michael Malone is horrendously overplayed here by Kevin Farley, clearly the lesser of the Farley siblings which is fitting because David Zucker without his brother Jerry Zucker sucks ass.
+There’s another discussion there but I can’t help but feel that a large part of those films is the deadpan lead like Robert Hays.
+Michael Malone is horrendously overplayed here by the lesser of the Farley siblings which is fitting because David Zucker sucks ass without his brother Jerry.

 We’re at Michael’s offices – the headquarters for his Ban The Fourth Of July campaign.
 Why?
 Because he hates America.
 Go to Russia, commie.

 The role of Fred is taken by Michael’s nephew; a golden American boy Josh.
 He serves in the Navy.